 - Swelling or soreness in the gums surrounding the tooth

 BENEFITS OF ROOT CANAL TREATMENT OVER AN EXTRACTION

-Most people will prefer to save a tooth through root canal treatment than to have a tooth removed.
-Your natural teeth are usually stronger and more efficient for biting and chewing.
+Your natural teeth are usually stronger and more efficient for biting and chewing than artificial teeth.
+An artificial tooth will never be as good as a real tooth.
 The maintenance and cleaning of your natural teeth is much easier.
-An artificial tooth will never be as good as a real tooth.

-There are often problem with biting and chewing when a tooth is lost.
-If a tooth is removed, nearby teeth can move out of their normal position and tilt into the space left by a missing tooth.
-This can make chewing and biting difficult for a person; this could lead to gum disease around the tilted teeth and increase the chance of decay as the tilted teeth are often hard to clean.
+When a tooth is removed, nearby teeth can move out of their normal position and tilt into the space left by a missing tooth.
+This can make chewing and biting difficult for a person and could lead to gum disease around the tilted teeth.
+It could also increase the chance of decay as the tilted teeth are often harder to clean.